 As previously stated, the additional amount of water and the length of the extraction period impact the overall taste.

-Specifically, the lungo-making process results in pulling more of the coffee's richer, more bitter components.
+Specifically, the lungo-making process pulls more of the coffee’s richer, more bitter components.

 The bitter flavor is mainly due to the extended time required to pull the shot.